-Agreement to the contrary, Employee covenants and agrees that for the period of one (1) year following termination of his employment with Employer for any reason he will not:

-- (a) directly or indirectly, for himself, or as agent of, or on behalf of, or in connection with, any person, firm, association or corporation, engage in any business competing directly for the customers, prospective customers or accounts of the Employer or any of its Affiliates with whom Employee had contact or about whom Employee learned during the course of his employment with Employer and during the one (1) year immediately preceding the end of his employment. - (b) induce or attempt to induce any person employed by Employer or any of its Affiliates, in any capacity, at the time of the termination of Employee's service with Employer, to leave his employment, agency directorship or office with Employer or the Affiliate.
+- 9. Covenant Not to Compete.
+Employee covenants and agrees that for the period of two (2) years following termination of his employment with Employer for any reason except pursuant to Paragraph 5(d) above, he will not: - (a) Directly or indirectly, for himself, or as agent of, or on behalf of, or in connection with, any person, firm, association or corporation, engage in any business competing directly for the customers, prospective customers or accounts of the Employer with whom Employee had contact or about whom Employee learned during the course of his employment with Employer and during the two (2) years immediately preceding the end of his employment; - (b) Induce or attempt to induce any person employed by Employer, in any capacity, at the time of the termination of Employee's service with Employer, to leave his employment, agency, directorship or office with Employer.